Key Concepts & Benefits

 How Funds Flow

-- Your customer pays in their local currency (EUR or USD) via Local Bank Transfer, Card (Visa, Mastercard, Amex, Discover), Apple Pay, or Google Pay.
+- Your customer pays in EUR or USD via Local Bank Transfer, Card (Visa, Mastercard, Amex, Discover), Apple Pay, or Google Pay.

-- When you're ready, you request a payout to your bank account (EUR or USD) or to a crypto wallet (USDC).
+GET /api/balance(custodialBalances). - When you're ready, you request a payout to a bank account or crypto wallet in the currency you choose (see How Payouts Work).

 Note on USDC payouts.
 Sending a payout to a crypto wallet is opt-in and only relevant if your treasury already operates on-chain.
 If you don't have a USDC wallet, ignore this — bank payouts cover the standard merchant flow end-to-end.